Ayoreo language

 Ayoreo is a Zamucoan language spoken in both Paraguay and Bolivia.
 It is also known as Morotoco, Moro, Ayoweo, Ayoré, and Pyeta Yovai.
 However, the name "Ayoreo" is more common in Bolivia, and "Morotoco" in Paraguay.
-It is spoken by Ayoreo, an indigenous ethnic group traditionally living on a combined hunter-gatherer and farming lifestyle.
+It is spoken by the Ayoreo people, an indigenous ethnic group traditionally living on a combined hunter-gatherer and farming lifestyle.

 Classification

 Ayoreo is classified as a Zamucoan language, along with Chamacoco.
 Extinct Guarañoca may have been a dialect.

 Geographic distribution

-Ayoreo is spoken in both Paraguay and Bolivia, with 3,100 speakers total, 1700 of those in Paraguay and 1,400 in Bolivia.
+Ayoreo is spoken in both Paraguay and Bolivia, with 3,100 speakers total, 1,700 of whom live in Paraguay and 1,400 in Bolivia.
 Within Paraguay, Ayoreo is spoken in the Chaco Department and the northern parts of the Alto Paraguay Department.
-In Bolivia, it is spoken in the Gran Chaco Province, in the Santa Cruz Department.
+In Bolivia, it is spoken in the Cordillera Province, in the Santa Cruz Department.